AILIFE4798/Hoverboard-Firmware-Hack-Gen2.x-MM32/README.md

 # This repo is for split board with MM32SPIN0X MCU

- check https://github.com/RoboDurden/Hoverboard-Firmware-Hack-Gen2.x for guide and support
+ Check https://github.com/RoboDurden/Hoverboard-Firmware-Hack-Gen2.x for guide and support

- you can help us by testing this code on actual hardware
+ You can help us by testing this code on actual hardware

- pre-compiled binary is available
+ Pre-compiled binary is available

-## current support status
+## Working features

 The firmware is already 80% functional, basic motor control should all work, but more testing is needed